Broken Hips and Broken Legs

 What happens with people who have broken their hip or lower leg?
 We evaluate access to care and look for opportunities to improve access to safe surgery.
 We also evaluate the current treatment provided in the hospital.

-To what extend suffer patients from disability up to 1 year after the injury?
+To what extent do patients suffer from disability up to 1 year after the injury?
 By visiting the patients in the community, we gain more insight in how the injury impacts the daily lives of the people.

 In addition, we are working on making surgical care available for patients with a hip fracture in Haydom Lutheran Hospital.
 By writing about how we achieve this, we wish to lead as an example for other hospitals.